raphaelalmeidamartins/front-end-online-store/README.md

 ### Note

 this project is still under development.
 I am implementing the layout and refactoring the code.
+I haven't deployed the application yet.

 ### In progress